thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-validation.md

 image: /images/shades-of-conways-law/sketchplanations-conways-law.jpg
 ---

+Moving beyond hunch and silencing the sceptics.
 Over the years, Conway's Law has resurfaced as a guiding principle to organise teams.
 Yet, many people still hesitate to accept the idea.
-It is only a hypothesis.
+In the end, it is only a hypothesis.
 Melvin Conway did not provide any proof when publishing the thesis.
-However, in the meantime, a good deal of academic research was performed to turn the thesis into a law.
+However, in the meantime, decades later, a good deal of academic research supports the thesis.
+Ultimately, Harvard and MIT researchers provided robust empirical validation for the hypothesis across the software industry, cementing *The Mirroring Principle* as an undeniable organisational reality.

 ---